Product Compliance Resources provided by ProductIP

 From Timber to Deforestation Regulation

-The EU wants to limit its impact on forests and published Regulation (EU) 2023/1115 to ban related products.
+The EU wants to limit its impact on forests and approved Regulation (EU) 2023/1115 to tackle it.

-The objectives of the regulation are minimising the EU’s contribution to deforestation and forest degradation and reducing greenhouse gas emissions and biodiversity loss.
+The objectives of the regulation are minimizing the EU’s contribution to deforestation and forest degradation and reducing greenhouse gas emissions and biodiversity loss.

 Which products are affected?

-The EU Deforestation Regulation applies to all products as mentioned in Annex I to the regulation.
-The products are identified by their CN (Combined Nomenclature) or HS (Harmonised System) customs codes.
-The table in Annex I mentions the related commodity as well.
+The EUDR obligations apply to all products mentioned in Annex I of the Regulation.
+The products are scoped using their CN (Combined Nomenclature) or HS (Harmonised System) customs codes.

 Excluded products

-Some products are excluded based on their CN code, even though they may contains relevant commodities, examples are leather car seats or soap containing palm oil.
+Some products are excluded based on their CN code, even though they may contain relevant commodities.
+For example, this is the case for leather car seats, or soap containing palm oil.

 Usage of recycled materials is encouraged by the EU, therefore products that are produced entirely from material “that has completed its lifecycle” (waste) are excluded from the scope of the EUDR.